tholok97/imt2007-project/README.md

 **Keep in mind that the Packet Tracer .pkt file is binary, so be very careful about merging.
 Ideally "merges" should be done manually.**

 Currently only planned to contain Packet Tracer implementation.

+## Head Quarters implementation

+### Useful links

+* video about access layer: https://www.youtube.com/watch?v=LZZLRwzKOAk

+### Notes

+* Remember `nonegotiate`
+* Remember acces-lists on access layer

+### Questions

+* use "Hot Standby Router Protocol"?

 ## Learning Centre implementation